digihunch/korthweb/README.md

 # Korthweb - Orthanc deployment on Kubernetes
 Korthweb project provides two approaches to automatically deploy [Orthanc](https://www.orthanc-server.com/) on Kubernetes.
 Orthanc is an open-source application to ingest, store, display and distribute medical images.
 Korthweb is a sister project of [Orthweb](https://github.com/digihunch/orthweb), an deployment automation project for Orthanc on AWS EC2.

-## Kubernetes Cluster
+## TL;DR
+Depending on your background, you may use different parts of this project as an example of the following configurations:

+* Deploying orthanc on Kubernetes
+* DICOM and web workload on Kubernetes
+* GitOps with FluxCD for Continuous Deployment
+* Traffic routing with Istio (Gateway, Virtual Serivce)
+* Istio installation (using helm or istioctl)
+* Security with Istio (Peer Authentication/mTLS, Authorization Policy)
+* Deployment of Observability addons for Istio
+* Use Helm chart to deploy PostgreSQL
+* Build your own Helm Chart
+* Use Traefik CRD for Ingress
+* Use Cert Manager

-For this project, we need a Kubernetes cluster.
-If you need guidance, refer to *[real-quicK-cluster](https://github.com/digihunch/real-quicK-cluster)* project to provision one.
-A simple cluster as a playground only takes a couple commands to create.
+To get started, we need a Kubernetes cluster.
+My *[real-quicK-cluster](https://github.com/digihunch/real-quicK-cluster)* project has guidance to provision a demo cluster real quick (with a couple commands).

 ## Deployment Approach
 In this project we explore two approaches for Orthanc deployment, along with a manual approach.
 Files required for each approach are stored in their own sub-directory with their instructions.
 The table below is an overview: